Lee Joon-gi: 2014–present: Historical dramas and action roles

-In October 2016, Lee signed as a new model for Lotte Duty Free Shop.
+In October 2016, Lee signed as a new model for Lotte Duty-Free Shop.
 He also co-starred in a promotional web drama titled 7 First Kisses for the company.
-Lee then made his Hollywood debut with an appearance in the sixth and final installment of the Resident Evil series titled, Resident Evil: The Final Chapter which was released worldwide in January 2017.
+Lee made his expansion to Hollywood, when he made his debut with a small appearance in the sixth and final installment of the Resident Evil series titled, Resident Evil: The Final Chapter which was released worldwide in January 2017.
+The filming was originally conducted in secret, but the casting news was announced on 17 October 2015, when the film's lead actress Milla Jovovich posted a photo with Lee Joon-gi on her SNS.
+Director Paul W.S.
+Anderson screened Lee Joon-gi's drama and action scenes and offered him a special appearance via email.
+Lee Joon-gi revealed that he is a fan of the Resident Evil series, saying, "Rather than making a full-fledged Hollywood debut, I am doing my best to film as a fan of the series, focusing on the meaning of the appearance itself."

 In 2017, Lee starred in tvN's crime procedural drama Criminal Minds, based on the American series of the same name.
 His convincing acting performance as a criminal profiler garnered him plaudits from critics and viewers.

 In 2018, Lee returned to tvN and was cast in Lawless Lawyer, his first legal drama and the first time he has portrayed a lawyer.
 He reunited with director Kim Jin-min, who previously worked with him in Time Between Dog and Wolf.

 In 2020, Lee was cast in the tvN thriller melodrama The Flower of Evil, reuniting him with Criminal Minds co-star Moon Chae-won.
 He was praised for his chemistry with Moon portraying a married couple.
 Lee's name was the most searched keyword on domestic search engines for three consecutive weeks, based on data compiled by Good Data Corporation.
+In an interview with magazines GQ and Allure, the actor revealed that unlike his previous acting style, he showed his acting ability by going back and forth between melodrama and thriller, with acting that was more subtle and contained emotions.
 For his performance, Lee was nominated for Best Actor – Television at 57th Baeksang Arts Awards.

 In 2022, Lee made a comeback to the small screen with SBS drama Again My Life, his return to terrestrial television in six years since 2016.

+In 2023, Lee starred in the second season of the tvN historical fantasy drama Arthdal Chronicles, where he portrayed a set of twins.